SapanJ/docker-django-autodeploy/README.md

 Docker has Django and Gunicorn Server running and Intent is to launch the Django application with new instance every time.

 # Problem:
 Needed some script/utility which will launch a unique instances of Docker Image.
 Here Docker Image will work as a sandbox/package in which Django Server, Gunicorn Server and Web Application is running.
+Gunicorn is used here for load balancing the production environment.

 # Prerequisite:
 Ubuntu 14.04 (Virtual Machine/ Virtual box/ Physical Machine)